Xytabich/UNet/README.md

 But due to the specifics of the format, the ratio of the number of bytes to the number of characters is 3/4, which is much lower than if you use 7-bit asci (for which the ratio is 8/9).
 Therefore, you can change the conversion in this class if you need a denser data packing.

+Up to 16 connections are currently supported, with more connections coming in the future.

 ### <a name="Socket"></a> Socket
 The socket is responsible for handling connection data.